Daniel-Davies/SLOHacks2019/README.md

 The idea of the project is to have two main platforms for our two main user types: charities that host/ run events, and the volunteers who sign up to these events and redeem the rewards for doing so.

-The website is designed for the charities, so that an organisation can access our resources from say a work computer, meanwhile the app is designed to be much less formal and can be accessed by anyone on their iOS mobile device.
+The website is designed for the charities, so that an organisation can access our resources from, let's say, a work computer, meanwhile the app is designed to be much less formal and can be accessed by anyone on their iOS mobile device.

 #### Web Server

-The website has two main goals:
+The web server has two main goals:

 * Enable charities to host events and track their previous events by serving HTML pages
-* Act as a centralising data storage and resource for the iOS app through supporting API calls
+* Act as a centralising data storage and resource unit for the iOS app, which is accessed through supporting API calls

 The server itself is written in python flask.
 More details can be found [here](http://flask.pocoo.org/).
 API calls for the app are provided as endpoints, as are webpage requests.